Glozano26/holbertonschool-AirBnB_clone/README.md

 - [Python Test Cheatsheet](https://realpython.com/python-testing/)

 ## Usage
-To use the AirBnB Clone Command Interpreter, follow these general steps:
+To use the AirBnB Clone Command Interpreter, follow these general step:

-1. Clone the project repository to your local machine.
-2. Navigate to the project directory.
+## Running the Command Interpreter
+To start the command interpreter, run the following command:

+> python console.py

+You'll enter an interactive command-line interface where you can execute commands for managing AirBnB objects.

 ```
 ./console.py